The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As detailed in the table above, the tax attributes can belong to either the group as a whole or to an individual company.
 This distinction in ownership of these attributes is important.

-Where the tax attribute belongs to the worldwide group, then any change to the ultimate parent will result in the loss of those tax attributes at that point, other than where, for reorganisations which take place on or after 29 October 2018, a new holding company is inserted between an existing ultimate parent company and its shareholders.
+Where the tax attribute belongs to the worldwide group, then any change to the ultimate parent will result in the loss of those tax attributes at that point, other than where, for reorganisations, a new holding company is inserted between an existing ultimate parent company and its shareholders.
 (Where the group retains the same ultimate parent following a transaction, other changes to the composition of the group are ignored, ie the worldwide group is treated as the same group.)
 This applies in the case of all attributes except tax-interest disallowance, which belongs to the individual company to which the disallowance was allocated.
 Where a company moves to a different worldwide group, it will preserve its tax-interest disallowance for indefinite use, and it can be reactivated whilst it is a member of that other group or any subsequent group.

 Although the excess debt cap can only be carried forward to the next PoA, it can indirectly impact the unused allowance in a later PoA.